jetify-com/devbox/docs/app/cloud/devspace/quickstart.md

 https://cloud.jetify.com/new/
 ```

-For example, to launch the [Devbox repo](https://github.com/jetify-com/devbox) in Jetify Cloudboxes, open the following URL in your browser
+For example, to launch the [Devbox repo](https://github.com/jetify-com/devbox), open the following URL in your browser

   [https://cloud.jetify.com/new/github.com/jetify-com/devbox](https://cloud.jetify.com/new/github.com/jetify-com/devbox)

 :::tip
   If you need some inspiration, you can also launch one of our [templates](/devbox/docs/devbox_examples) projects to get started
 :::

-You can also launch a new Sandbox by navigating to your [Dashboard](https://cloud.jetify.com/dashboard) and clicking on the `New Sandbox` button.
+You can also launch a new Devspace by navigating to your [Dashboard](https://cloud.jetify.com/dashboard) and clicking on the `New Devspace` button.

-## Step 2: Customize your Sandbox with Devbox
+## Step 2: Customize your Environment with Devbox

-You can customize your Jetify Sandbox with over 100,000 Nix packages in seconds using Devbox.
+You can customize your Jetify Devspace with over 100,000 Nix packages in seconds using Devbox.

 If your project doesn't already have a devbox.json, you can initialize one with: